 Hi everyone in this article I’m explaining about HTTP errors

-and causes, go to the World Wide Web Consortium (W3C) website.
+The following table lists the most common HTTP errors that Internet Explorer displays.
+For information about HTTP protocols, error codes, and causes, go to the World Wide Web Consortium (W3C) website.

 Http Error Message: